Begin Main Content Area

 General

-• Prior to any excavation activity the Pennsylvania One Call System must be contacted.
+- Under the requirements of Pennsylvania’s Title 73 P.S. § 180, prior to any excavation activity (including blasting) the Pennsylvania One Call System must be contacted.
 If the Blasting Activity Permit applicant is not the designer or primary contractor for the excavation activity, the Blasting Activity Permit applicant must make sure that Pennsylvania One Call System was contacted by the designer or primary contractor.

-To obtain a Blasting Activity Permit you must first obtain a Blasting Activity Permit application or plan to conduct blasting operations that qualify for Permits-by-Rule.
-A person can assume they have a permit for a blasting activity (permit-by-rule) if:
+To obtain a Blasting Activity Permit (BAP) you must first obtain a Blasting Activity Permit Application or plan to conduct blasting operations that qualify for Permit-by-Rule.
+A person can assume they have a permit for a blasting activity (Permit-by-Rule) if:

-If not, a Blasting Activity Permit is needed.
+If these do not apply to your situation, then a Blasting Activity Permit is needed.
 These are issued through the local District Mining Office.

 For full instructions, see the Blasting Activity Permit form.

 e-Blasting online applications are available for blasting activity permits and permit-by-rule.
-This is primarily for trenching and construction blasting.
+This system is primarily used for trenching and construction blasting permits.
 To use e-Blasting, complete the security request form for eBlasting.

 Blast Plans for Individual Mining Permits